USCbiostats/software-dev/README.md

 Software Development Standards
 ================

-This project’s main contents is located in the project’s [Wiki](https://github.com/USCbiostats/CodingStandards/wiki).
+This project’s main contents are located in the project’s [Wiki](https://github.com/USCbiostats/CodingStandards/wiki).

 If you want an account on **Bioghost**, fillout the form